jasonraimondi/jasonraimondi.com/content/posts/030_authenticating-nextjs-part-3.md

   </>
 }

+// add the fetchRestricted async call to the getInitialProps method
+// wait for the response before returning to the browser.
 Dashboard.getInitialProps = async ({ auth }: AuthProps) => {
   const message = await fetchRestricted(auth);
   return { message };